 Employers should always say kind words to their employees.

 Deadlines are a great way to make sure the work gets done on time.
 However, when employees are placed under undue pressure, they end up trading quality for on-time delivery.

 An example of undue pressure will be giving an employee a 1-day deadline for a project that would normally take a week.

 This is a common type of corruption that happens in the workplace.
-An employee who has been working hard for years while influencing company growth may get sidelined for a promotion because of another employee who is a family friend, family or friend of the employer.
-Things like this are what reduces employee morale or even push talented employees from drop a resignation.
+An employee who has been working hard for years while influencing company growth may get sidelined for a promotion because of another employee who is a family friend, family, or friend of the employer.
+Things like this are what reduce employee morale or even push talented employees to dropping a resignation.

 One of the things that can mar productivity is an unfriendly working environment.
 This may come as a combination of abusive bosses, lack of commendation, nepotism, etc. An unfriendly environment is an environment that combines various unethical behaviors into one.

 Creatives usually have it worse when it comes to having unrealistic expectations from employees.